Ticket Surge Expected Ahead of Record Lotto Jackpot Draw

 If you are looking for good omens as you enter tonight’s draw, today’s Mirror has revealed a list of the names deemed the luckiest.
 For men, John comes out on top ahead of David and Michael, with Margaret leading the way for women, followed by Susan and Patricia.
 Builders have the most charmed occupation, with 331 of their number becoming millionaires in the 21-year history of the National Lottery.
 Those in manufacturing rank second with 176 wins of seven figures or more, followed by medical staff making up 100 of the million-pound plus winners.

-Whether your name is Michael or Margaret, or you work on a building site or in a hospital, make sure you get in as early as possible with your Lotto ticket purchases to avoid the last-minute rush and don’t forget to check the Lottery Results page of National-Lottery.com after the draw to see if you have become a record-breaking Lotto millionaire!
+Whether your name is Michael or Margaret, or you work on a building site or in a hospital, make sure you get in as early as possible with your Lotto ticket purchases to avoid the last-minute rush and don’t forget to check the results page of National-Lottery.com after the draw to see if you have become a record-breaking Lotto millionaire!